-Filing a disability claim for dysautonomia can be challenging since there is no single category under which to file.
+Filing a disability claim for dysautonomia can be challenging since there is no single category of medical impairment under which to file.
 As a result, you should retain the services of an experienced SSA disability claims attorney.

-As your legal assistant, we can work closely with your doctor to compile the necessary documentation.
-We can support your Disability for Dysautonomia application process, help you fill out any required forms and represent your case in front of the court.
+As your legal representative, we can work closely with your doctor to compile the necessary documentation.
+We can support your Disability for Dysautonomia application throughout the entire process, help you fill out any required forms, and represent your case in front of the court.

 Having an SSA disability lawyer who is familiar with the intricacies of the claims process can increase your chances of approval.
 If you have been denied benefits, schedule an appointment to discuss your right to an appeal.
 You may still be able to receive benefits.

-During this challenging time, you must have someone on your side committed to helping you.
-You can then receive the services you need to remain financially independent.
-Our team has years of experience of handling such cases, and hence, you can rely in us for complete legal assistance.
+During this challenging time, you should have someone on your side that is committed to helping you to receive the services you need to remain financially independent.
+Our team has years of experience handling such cases.
+You can rely on us for all your legal needs.